gagneurlab/transmicron/README.md

 All files are provided in Input folder.

 ## Acknowledgements and Funding
-This work was supported by tThe German Bundesministerium für Bildung und Forschung (BMBF) supported the study through the VALE (Entdeckung und Vorhersage der Wirkung von genetischen Varianten durch Artifizielle Intelligenz für LEukämie Diagnose und Subtyp-Identifizierung) project (031L0203B to CB, XQ and JG)
+This work was supported by the German Bundesministerium für Bildung und Forschung (BMBF) supported the study through the VALE (Entdeckung und Vorhersage der Wirkung von genetischen Varianten durch Artifizielle Intelligenz für LEukämie Diagnose und Subtyp-Identifizierung) project (031L0203B to CB, XQ and JG)